Know the Norms and Assess Their Implications

 This course is designed for operators, commanders, instructors, lawyers, policymakers, and analysts who conduct, plan, advise, monitor, and/or teach air and missile warfare.
 It is relevant to all military branches and military staff, as well as to civilian professionals working in the air and space sector.

-HPCR Manual on International Law Applicable to Air and Missile Warfare
+HPCR Manual on International Law Applicable to Air and Missile Warfare, and the attached Commentary

 Wolff Heintschel von Heinegg, The 2009 Kunduz Air Attack: The Decision of the Federal Prosecutor-General on the Dismissal of Criminal Proceedings Against Members of the German Armed Forces.
 In: German Yearbook of International Law Vol. 53, 2010, S. 833-866.